 These are the skills that leaders need in nearly all team-building situations.
 However, teamwork is a value, not an action.
 None of these skills work effectively unless a leader believes in the power of people.
 Ken Blanchard says, “None of us is smart as all of us.”

-Although all teams need a leader who has a strong sense of self, how that leader expresses it may be very different in each group.
+Although all employees need a team builder and leader who walks with a strong sense of self.
+Yet, how that leader expresses it may be quite different in each group.
 For example:

-- The new team may be so full of anticipation that the leader will have to both listen to the rapid-fire input and speak well enough to hold the attention of an eager group.
+- Consider, the new team may be so full of anticipation that the leader will have to both listen to the rapid-fire input and speak well enough to hold the attention of an eager group.

-- The Virtual team requires a leader who has technical skills and exceptional leadership that will keep faceless participants engaged.
+- In addition, the Virtual team requires a leader who has technical skills and exceptional leadership that will keep faceless participants engaged.
 Many teams today are separated by distance and seldom meet face to face.
-Use of intranets, video-conferencing, document sharing and other technologies are crucial to their success.
+Use of intranets, videoconferencing, document sharing, Zoom, and other technologies are crucial to their success.

-For all of these teams, having a title (for example, Oz, The Great and Powerful) may not be enough.
+For all these teams, having a title (for example, Oz, The Great and Powerful) may not be enough.
 Credibility is more than a title.
-It’s the subtext of the office grapevine that indicates you’ve done the work, you are to be trusted and you can deliver.
+It is the subtext of the office grapevine that indicates you have done the work; you are to be trusted and you can deliver.

-The leader of teams has to be and to do.
-The leader has to be many things to many people–a catalyst, a good communicator, and self-assured.
+The leader of teams must be and do.
+Leaders must be many things to many people–a catalyst, a good communicator, and self-assured.
 They also have a long list of things to do.
-They need to create and inspire a common purpose for all members of the team to rally around.
-They need to be sure that the right people are on that team by either choosing them or developing the skills to make them good team players.
-They also need to be certain that the team has the tools and resources to get the goal accomplished.
-There is nothing more frustrating to a team than to be close to a great accomplishment and then find that the financial support isn’t there or the support staff isn’t available to help them.
+And, leaders need to create and inspire a common purpose for all members of the team to rally around.
+Team builder must find the right people for the team by either choosing them or developing the skills to make them good team players.
+However, they also need to be certain that the team has the tools and resources to get the goal accomplished.
+There is nothing more frustrating to a team than to be close to a great accomplishment and then find that the financial support is not there.
+Or the support staff is not available to help them.

-So, You’re Going to Lead a Team: A New Team Leader Case Study
+So, You are Going to Lead a Team-builder: A Case Study

-That’s not the end of the story for Troy as he struggled to get results, and may not be the situation you are in, but consider these key questions that may determine your success as a team-builder:
+That is not the end of the story for Troy as he struggled but improved to get results.
+Maybe you do not relate to Troy.
+But, consider these key questions that may determine your success as a team-builder:

 - What do you need to learn to lead a team successfully?

-- How can you enhance your skills, to start from nothing and build a productive, collaborative team?
+- Moreover, how can you enhance your skills, to start from nothing and build a productive, collaborative team?

-- What changes do you need to make to inclusively design a project plan that exceeds expectations?
+- Think about what changes do you need to make to inclusively design a project plan that exceeds expectations?

-- What do you need to learn to facilitate more engaging group activity and meetings?
+- Consider, how can you learn to facilitate more engaging group activity and meetings?

-- What are you willing to change to be able to repair a damaged or weary team?
-(See my post, 6 Turnaround Tactics for a Failing Team)
+- Most importantly, will you change to be able to repair a damaged or weary team?

 Being asked to lead a team is a big career step.
 For some it means going from peer or co-worker to becoming the boss of those co-workers.
-It means you’ve been singled out as someone who has credibility and leadership skills.
+It means you have been singled out as someone who has credibility and leadership skills.